Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Influence of -curvature on geometric aspects: proof of Theorems

 is a reversible Minkowski norm on $\mathbb{R}^n$.

 \item[(b)] Let $|y|$ and $|\tilde{y}|$ be the Euclidean norms on $\mathbb{R}^n$ and $\mathbb{R}^m$, respectively.
 Then

 is a reversible Minkowski norm on $\mathbb{R}^n \times \mathbb{R}^m$.

 \end{itemize} In general, given a reversible Minkowski norm $\phi$ on the Euclidean space $\mathbb{R}^n$, the triple $(\mathbb{R}^n,\phi,\mathscr{L}^n)$ is a complete noncompact $\FMMM$ with $\mathbf{Ric}_N\equiv 0$ for all $n\in [N,\infty]$.
-However, according to Huang, Kristaly and Zhao \cite{HKZ}, the $L^p$-Hardy inequality, Heisenberg--Pauli--Weyl uncertainty principle and Caffarelli--Kohn--Nirenberg interpolation inequality are valid as well as sharp with the same optimal constants as in the Euclidean case; we also notice that $\mathbf{S}\equiv0$ for such spaces. \end{example}
+However, according to \cite{HKZ}, the $L^p$-Hardy inequality, Heisenberg--Pauli--Weyl uncertainty principle and Caffarelli--Kohn--Nirenberg interpolation inequality are valid as well as sharp with the same optimal constants as in the Euclidean case; we also notice that $\mathbf{S}\equiv0$ for such spaces. \end{example}

 \begin{example}[Hilbert/Klein metric] Let $F = F(x,y)$ be a Funk metric on a bounded strongly convex $\Omega\subset \mathbb{R}^n$, see Definition \ref{funkdef}.
 The corresponding {\it Hilbert metric} (or {\it Klein metric}) is given as